Ante Razov

 Ante Razov (born March 2, 1974) is an American soccer coach and former player who is an assistant coach for Los Angeles FC.
-One of the leading goal scorers in the history of Major League Soccer (MLS) and the all-time leading goal scorer for two current or former MLS clubs: the Chicago Fire with 76 goals and Chivas USA with 30 goals.
+A prolific forward, Razov is one of the leading goal scorers in the history of Major League Soccer (MLS) and the all-time leading goal scorer for two current or former MLS clubs: the Chicago Fire with 76 goals and Chivas USA with 30 goals.
 In April 2007, Razov became the third player in MLS history to score 100 goals.
 Razov also played for the United States men's national soccer team.

 Early life

 Razov, who was born in a family of Croatian immigrants, spent his childhood in Fontana, California.
 He attended Fontana High School, and went on to play college soccer at UCLA.

 Playing career

 Club

 Razov was drafted by the Los Angeles Galaxy in the third round of the 1996 MLS College Draft.
 He played two seasons in LA, but did not get much playing time, scoring just one goal, and signed with the expansion Chicago Fire prior to the 1998 season.
 During his time with the Galaxy, he went on loan with the Sacramento Scorpions of USISL.

 Razov spent the next seven years with Chicago, save a brief period in 2001 that he spent with Spanish second division club Racing de Ferrol.
 In his seven years with the Fire he led the club in goals and points five times (including club record 18 goals and 42 points in 2000).
 He is the club's all-time leader with 76 goals and 190 points.
 Razov was named to the MLS Best XI in 2003.
 With Chicago, he won the MLS Cup in 1998 and the US Open Cup in 1998, 2000, and 2003.
 Following a disappointing 2004 season and clashes with head coach Dave Sarachan, Razov was traded to the Columbus Crew in exchange for Tony Sanneh.
 However, one blemish in Razov's career was being stopped from the penalty spot in the 2003 MLS Cup.
 The Fire went on to lose the game, 4–2.

 But Razov did not last long in Columbus.
-Even though he scored in the 2005 season opener, his tenure with the club lasted five games.
+Even though he scored in the 2005 season opener, his tenure with the club lasted seven games.
 Disagreement with head coach Greg Andrulis led to Razov's reuniting with his ex-coach with the Fire, Bob Bradley, at the MetroStars.
 He was acquired in exchange for John Wolyniec and a partial allocation.
 After the season, Bradley acquired Razov again, for Thiago Martins and another partial allocation.

 On April 21, 2007, Razov scored his 100th career regular-season MLS goal.
 At 33 years old, he became the third player in MLS history to reach 100 goals.
 At the time, he trailed only Jaime Moreno and Jeff Cunningham, having passed Jason Kreis.
 All three joined MLS at its inception in 1996.